The ABC Friends WA Committee 2020

 Terri Brown retired in 2012 after more than 26 years at the Australian Taxation Office where she was a staff representative for CPSU/PSU.
 She now volunteers in the community sector helping refugee schoolchildren.
 Terri is concerned about the cuts to the ABC and the effect they are having on programming and independence.
 She has been a member for many years, a committee member for four years, Secretary for one term and Treasurer for two terms.
 She is Assistant Treasurer for this term.

 Jenny Meyrick is a retired veterinary nurse and was born in Perth.
 She has grown up with ABC radio and television.
 As a child Jenny has a fond memory of going to a live show of the ABC’s Children’s Hour in the old ABC Studios.
 Her childhood was spent with ABC Cricket broadcasts in the background as her father was an avid cricket follower.
 Her own children watched Playschool when they were pre-schoolers and as a family, enjoyed many great ABC programs.
 Jenny is a “rusted on” ABC fan and is keen to see the ABC continue to produce great current affairs programs and keep us all well informed on all kinds of issues, as well as providing some great entertainment with its drama productions.
-This is Jenny’s first term on the committee.
+This is Jenny’s second term on the committee.